openwallet-foundation/acapy-minimal-example/README.md

 The Controller can be used as a simple HTTP client to make Admin API requests to ACA-Py.
 For more interesting exchanges, though, ACA-Py depends on reporting events asynchronously to its controller, usually via posted webhooks.
 ACA-Py also supports delivering these events to connected WebSockets.
 Using a WebSocket and an ["Asynchronous Selective Queue"](https://github.com/dbluhm/async-selective-queue), the Controller also exposes a versatile interface for expecting and handling these webhook events.

-See the example above under "Models" or [protocols.py](./acapy_controller/protocols.py) for how this can be used.
+See the example above under "Models" or [protocols.py] for how this can be used.

 ## Examples

-A number of examples can be found in the [examples](./examples) directory.
+A number of examples can be found in the AME repository's [examples] directory.
 Each of these contains a `docker-compose.yml` and a `example.py`.
 You can run each example by `cd`ing into the directory and running: